-On 28.
-May, 2015, members of the GAAS's Electronic Publishing and Digital Scholarship Initiative (EPDSI) convened a roundtable as part of the association's twenty-sixth annual conference in Bonn.
+On 28 May, 2015, members of the GAAS's Electronic Publishing and Digital Scholarship Initiative (EPDSI) convened a roundtable as part of the association's sixty-second annual conference in Bonn.
 The roundtable was attended by approximately fifteen American studies scholars and facilitated a lively exchange about the current state of digital humanities in (German) American studies.

 Digital American Studies?

 In a first round of exchange, participants discussed digital humanities projects in German American studies, a conversation that resulted in two observations: 1) There currently is very little information on (and hardly any exchange among) digital humanities projects in German American studies.
 2) More fundamentally, it seems that many DH projects currently are pursued by German studies programs (in Germany) and by English studies departments (in anglophone contexts).
 If DH continues to be as dynamic (and as attractive to funding) as it currently is, the lack of American studies-oriented DH work will not only hurt American studies in disciplinary competition; it also means that many of the academic (and political) goals of American studies are lost to DH scholarship.
 Indeed, participants pointed out, many DH projects seem to show a noticeable bias to conventional canons and to conservative scholarly positions.